 🍫What you will need

-- Cashew butter - Can be substituted with other nut butter like peanut or almond butter.
-For a nut-free version, use seed butter like sunflower seed butter instead.
+- Cashew butter - Can be substituted with other nut butters, or seed butters (like tahini and sunflower seed butter) for a nut-free option.

-Place in oat flour, chocolate chips and baking soda.
+Step 1: Grease a mug with cooking spray, then add oat flour, chocolate chips, and baking soda.
 Stir to combine.

-Then, add in maple syrup, cashew butter, plant milk and vanilla extract.
-Mix well.
+Step 2: Add maple syrup, cashew butter, plant milk, and vanilla extract.
+Mix well until a batter forms.

 ✔Helpful tips